Will Benson Player Props: Reds vs. Pirates

-The Cincinnati Reds, including Will Benson (batting .286 in his past 10 games, with three doubles, a triple, three walks and an RBI), take on starter Andre Jackson and the Pittsburgh Pirates at PNC Park, Saturday at 7:05 PM ET.
+On Sunday, Will Benson (.286 batting average in his past 10 games, with three doubles, a triple, three walks and an RBI) and the Cincinnati Reds face the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
+First pitch is at 1:35 PM ET.

-He had three hits (going 3-for-4) in his last game against the Pirates.
+In his last game, he racked up three hits (going 3-for-4) against the Pirates.

 Will Benson Game Info & Props vs. the Pirates